fletchjp/MERG-Arduino-Software/REFLECTION.md

 I set up this site in August 2020 and did little with it.
 I did some more in late November 2020.
 I really only got going seriously in February 2021 with the first of Sven's talks and really have collaboration running only since his second (third) talk.

+## Experience

+I have been setting up branches to sort out CANCMDDC2.
+I set up some branches and decided to copy one into main using a pull request.
+I attempted to remove conflict by renaming BRANCHES.md in main and deleting the file.
+I could not merge that and needed to create a new file with the same name to complete the merge.

+gitg shows branches usefully.
+It needs to be restarted to show all the branch tags properly.

 Back to [README](README.md).